eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/difference.md

 ### Type

-The type of `-` is the same as the type of its right hand operand.
+The result type of the `-` operator is the same as the type of its right hand operand.

 ### Meaning of *difference* for built-in types